Nagendra1997/mesibo-documentation/mesibo-modules.md

 ## 4. Loading a Mesibo Module
-As described previously, a mesibo module is simply a shared library (.so file) that needs to be loaded at runtime which links with your main Mesibo instance. initialized your module, which is used to build your module.
+As described previously, a mesibo module is simply a shared library (.so file) that needs to be loaded at runtime which links with your main Mesibo instance.

 So, how do you load your Mesibo module?
 To do this ,you need to tell mesibo the details of the module you wish to load- where to find your module ie; the directory path where is your module is located and the name of the module -- the name of the C source file where you have defined your module.